bheuvel/testrepo/README.md

 In the end, dsc_script CAN off course be used with (e.g.) DSC Resource Kit Waves provided resources, but requires usage of (creation of) an external file.
 This could be a cookbook file, but would rather see this "enabled" for the (inline) code attribute.

-Or perhaps I grossly overlooked something...
+Or perhaps I overlooked something?